imgbi/img.bi/README.md

-[img.bi](https://img.bi/) is a secure image hosting.
+img.bi is a secure image hosting.
 Images are encrypted using AES-256 with random key in browser before upload.

+# DEPRECATED NOTICE
+img.bi software is really old, not supported and you should not use it.

+For alternative, check out [icsend](https://github.com/komachi/icsend).

 ## Description